ADVERTISEMENT

 Dr. Singh Smrita

-and medically reviewed by iCliniq medical review team.
+iCliniq medical review team

 Hi doctor,

 My wife is pregnant for the first time and it is her 12th week.
 We did a blood grouping and urine culture testing last week.
 It is found that the blood group is 'O' but the Rh was given as 'weak D positive'.
-We did a second opinion testing in a different lab and the result was the same.
+We did a second opinion testing in a different laboratory and the result was the same.
 Doctors are confused and they say that we need to check what is the blood group of the baby.
-We are a little bit worried and following are our queries.
+We are a little bit worried and the following are our queries.

 1. What type of blood group does she belong to (O+ or O-)?